DiegoSalazar/hooli_search_challenge/README.md

  - [lib/searcher.py](https://github.com/DiegoSalazar/hooli_search_challenge/blob/master/lib/searcher.py)
  - [tests/test_searcher.py](https://github.com/DiegoSalazar/hooli_search_challenge/blob/master/tests/test_searcher.py)

 The `main.py` file is the app implementation.
 It responds to the root path `/` and the search results path `/search`.
-It delegates to the `Searcher` class which implements the code business logic.
+It delegates to the `Searcher` class which implements the core business logic.

 Finally, `tests/test_searcher.py` is the unit test which tests the `Searcher` class.
 Instructions for running the app and tests are detailed below.